Nigeria

 A Little History

 In late May 1999, Sharia Muslim law was adopted in all of the twelve northern states.
 The Nigerian constitution even allows for establishing Sharia courts at the national level.
 Many Muslims still criticize this application of Sharia as being too lax and demand the government take more decisive action against the enemies of Allah.
-The bloodiest Islamic terror organization in West Africa––called Boko Haram, which means “western education is sin”––wages a holy war in northern Nigeria against Christians and the national government.
+The bloodiest Islamic terror organization in West Africa—called Boko Haram, which means “western education is sin”—wages a holy war in northern Nigeria against Christians and the national government.
 In 2012, Boko Haram demanded the Christian minority of northern Nigeria “leave quickly as possible or expect to be killed at any moment.”
 This has led to years of mobs, destructions, and assassinations against Christian people and organizations.
 The resulting conflict in Nigeria has seen thousands killed and millions displaced.

-Our Work
+Our Work in Nigeria

 In the mid-1980s, COH's Gospel literature and Farmer Evangelism efforts began in Nigeria.
 Since 2006, millions of Muslims across northern Nigeria hear COH Gospel radio programs in the Hausa and Fulfulde languages nine times each week broadcast from nine government-owned, Muslim-operated radio stations!